CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 By default, all APIs can be operated on remotely and a number of endpoints do not require authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, but until then it is very important to block both the "admin" endpoint (and at least consider blocking ``builtin-users``).
 For details please see also the section on ``:BlockedApiPolicy`` below.

-It's also possible to prevent file uploads via API by adjusting the ``:UploadMethods`` database setting.
+It's also possible to prevent file uploads via API by adjusting the ``UploadMethods`` file setting.

 Forcing HTTPS
 +++++++++++++